from The Outdoor Wire

 “Never give up your dreams; once you find something, hang on to it and take it for a ride, because you never know what the fruition will be,” he was quoted as saying in the Daily Time interview.

 Walther Arms has been a leader in the firearms industry for almost 130 years.
 Walther has been renowned throughout the world for its innovation since Carl Walther and his son, Fritz, created the first semiautomatic pistol in 1908.
 Today, the innovative spirit of its founders lives on as Walther celebrates 125 years as one of the world’s leading premium manufacturers of sporting, defense, and law enforcement firearms.
+The evolution of these types of firearms has truly been remarkable, and it is easy to see the change when you read something like this “Boberg Arms 9mm – a whole lot of little” article detailing all of its features that can benefit a wide array of industries.
+And Walther has been a monumental figure in these changes.
 In 2014, Walther Arms is proud to announce their strengthened contributions to USA Shooting’s Paralympic program helping to raise the profile and support necessary for America’s top disabled shooting sports competitors.
 For more information, visit Carl Walther and in the United States Walther Arms, Inc.

 About USA Shooting: